nick-shaw/blackmagic-output/README.md

   - Float values (0.0-1.0): Interpreted as normalized full range values
 - `display_mode`: Video resolution and frame rate
 - `pixel_format`: Pixel format (default: YUV10)
 - `matrix`: RGB to Y'CbCr conversion matrix (Rec601, Rec709 or Rec2020).
-Only applies when pixel_format is YUV10
+Only applies when pixel_format is YUV10.
+If not specified, auto-detects based on resolution: SD modes (NTSC, PAL) use Rec.601, HD and higher use Rec.709
 - `hdr_metadata`: Optional HDR metadata dict with 'eotf' (and optional 'custom') keys
 - `input_narrow_range`: Whether to interpret integer `color` values as narrow range (float is always interpreted as full range).
 Default: False
 - `output_narrow_range`: Whether to output a narrow range signal.
 Default: True